babeltrace2-convert(1)

 Legacy option: this is equivalent to

-option of this command).This option also sets the
+--log-level=INFO, where--log-levelis the general option (not the--log-leveloption of this command).This option also sets the

 Command information